bentomhall/nih-system/homebrewery/world/player-options.md

 Prerequisite: 5th level

 You can cast *bestow curse* once without using spell points.
 You can't do so again until you finish a long rest.

+#### Stolen Knowledge
+You learn one spell from the bard, cleric, druid, sorcerer, or wizard list.
+You must be able to cast it without exceeding your spell point limit.
+You can cast any spells you know this way using spell points as normal; your casting ability is Charisma.
+Special: you can select this invocation more than once.
+Each time, pick a different spell.
+Each time you gain an invocation choice, you can also switch one spell you know via this invocation.

 #### Thief of Five Fates
 You can cast *bane* once without using spell points.
 You can't do so again until you finish a long rest.